adyilam/spring-boot/README.md

 To run this project, you will need to have Java and Maven installed on your machine.
 Then, follow these steps:

-Clone the repository to your local machine.
+Clone the repository to your local machine.<br>
-Open the project in your favorite IDE.
+Open the project in your favorite IDE.<br>
-Run the Application.java file to start the Spring Boot application.
+Run the Application.java file to start the Spring Boot application.<br>

 ## Usage